An Overview of Rubber Processing License

 - The complete information of the processing unit and its location and the complete address, along with the building name and the number allotted by the Local Body Authorities, postal address along with the PIN Code, should also be given.
 The location of the proposed factory site comprises Village, Survey Number, Taluk & District.

-Following are some vital documents required for obtaining a Rubber Processing License:
+Following are some vital necessary papers required for obtaining a Rubber Processing License:

 - Attested copy of the Building Tax Receipt;